 Getting enough sleep (to facilitate the brain's memory storage and housekeeping functions) could be important.
 Turmeric has been shown to protect the brain from various types of injury and could possibly reduce the magnitude of chemo brain.
 It might also be helpful to avoid the factors listed in section below that are known to contribute to cognitive impairment in old age.

 Generally speaking, rates of cognitive impairment increase with age.
 However, individuals vary considerably and genetic heritage is only part of the reason.
 The following factors increase the likelihood of cognitive impairment in old age: depression; lack of exercise; diet high in saturated fat, trans fats and/or sugar; high levels of systemic inflammation; diabetes; high blood pressure; and high cholesterol.
 Maintaining satisfying social connections and a healthy lifestyle might protect against cognitive decline in some women.

-Please see our article on the side effects of chemotherapy for more information on the long-term after effects of chemotherapy.
 Below are links to recent studies on chemo brain.
 For a more complete list of studies, please click on chemo brain.